Glossary Contact us

 This lower-level form could be:

-• Machine code (actual 0s and 1s your CPU understands), or
+1. Machine code (0s and 1s your CPU understands), or

-So compiling doesn’t always mean “all the way to CPU code” — it simply means “translating into a lower-level, more execution-ready form.”
+Compiling doesn’t always mean translating all the way to machine code—it simply means converting code into a more execution-ready form.

-A file produced by a compiler is often referred to as a binary or executable file.
+A file produced by a compiler is often called a binary or executable.

 D